gilts/wsee/README.md

 # wsee
-A CDN Domain Fronting Tool or Websocket Discovery / Finder / Checker Tool.
+A CDN Domain Fronting Tool or Websocket Discovery.
 Should work on any CDN but more focused on `CloudFlare` and `CloudFront` CDN.
 This tool uses several way to make sure any endpoint can fall under specific protocol, indicated via `101` statuses.
 This tool also can be used for **Bug  Hunters** to find any delicate domain related to CDN behind Endpoint.

 ## Features
 - `wsee: to go` an Easy to use, scans whenever needed with Clean interactive Python script.
-Only require a minimal 3rd-party package, makes it usable accros any device that supports for ```python```.
-PS: Even work on ```Termux``` and ```WSL```.
+Usable across any device that supports for `python`.
+PS: Even work on `Termux` and `WSL`.
-- A Fast domain queries using Multiprocessing to interlude all cpu cores, shorten your time.
+- A Fast domain queries using `Multiprocessing` to interlude all cpu cores, shorten your time.
-- Wait, Multiprocessing isn't enough?
-The new integration has offer `ThreadPool` as an alternative.
 - Has a `Local WebSocket` finder; that allows you to discover more websocket possibilities without `domain-fronting` restriction.
 - More vary technique such as `ZGrab` to accurately find more `Local Websocket` for your endpoint.
-- ***Don't have a wordlist?*** : `wsee` got you covered with `subdomain enumeration` feature using `HackerTarget` as source.
+- ***Don't have a wordlist?*** : `wsee` got you covered with `Online Subdomain Enumeration` feature using `HackerTarget` as source.
 - Accept `.csv` as wordlist, breaking the barrier of must used `.txt` and made it compatible for other Enumeration Tool Output.
+- Supports for Internal Storage for `Termux` users.
 - Supports for `ZGrab` tool dedicated in more `Local Websocket` discovery.
-- Supports for HTTP2 Protocol `H2` and `H2C` instead only websockets.
+- Supports for HTTP2 Protocol Upgrade indicated as `h2c`.
 - New Enhancement each Updates

 # How it works